 Walking and cancer

-When you're living with or after cancer, physical activity can help you make a positive change to your life.
-The important thing to know is that walking is safe both during and after most types of cancer treatment and has lots of benefits including strengthening your bones and heart, reducing body fat, improving mental health, and reducing lymphoedema and fatigue, and the risk of progression or recurrence of some cancers.
+Following a cancer diagnosis, getting more active can make a positive change to your life.
+Walking is safe both during and after most types of cancer treatment.
+It has lots of benefits including strengthening your bones and heart, reducing body fat, improving mental health, and reducing lymphedema and fatigue.

 "Cheryl, my walk leader, encouraged me to walk which greatly improved my mind-set and fitness when I was recovering from cancer."